hencou/esp8266_milight_hub/README.md

 #### Configure WiFi

-Configure the Wifi and Mesh settings in the header of main.cpp and in /src/credentials.h, see /src/credentials.h.example
+Configure the Wifi settings in the header of main.cpp and in /src/credentials.h, see /src/credentials.h.example

 #### Use it!